-Identification of recipients of the nursing benefit also proved challenging.
-The simulated number of nursing benefit recipients in 2015 and 2016 is 24% below the benchmark value.
-This appears as a substantial undersimulation, but it is worth stressing that when using EU-SILC it is impossible to track for the age at which an individual became disabled.
-It is an important condition since according to the criteria for claiming the nursing benefit individuals above 16 years old with a moderate degree of disability can claim the benefit if their disability started before reaching the age of 21.
-This factor is being controlled in the simulation of the nursing benefit by the condition that an individual with a moderate degree of disability is granted the benefit if he declared take-up of the benefit in the national SILC data.
-However, there are no individuals fitting this condition in the EUROMOD dataset.
-It seems that the simulation of the nursing benefit lacks a substantial group of nursing benefit recipients.
+Identification of recipients of nursing benefit is less successful.
+Simulated number of nursing benefit recipients in 2014 is 50% lower than benchmark value and aggregated value is 48% below the benchmark from 2014.
+This appear as a substantial undersimulation, but it is worth stressing that using EU-SILC it is impossible to track for the age at which an individual became disabled.
+It is an important condition since according to nursing benefit granting rules individuals above 16 years old with moderate degree of disability can claim nursing benefit if their disability started before reaching the age of 21.
+This factor is being controlled in simulation of nursing benefit by the condition that individual with moderate degree of disability is granted with the benefit if he declared take-up of the benefit in national SILC data.
+However, there are no individuals fitting this condition in EUROMOD datasetIt seems that simulation of nursing benefit lacks substantial group of nursing benefit recipients.
+In 2014 individuals aged above 16 years old with moderate degree of disability accounted for 26% of benchmark number of benefit's claimants.

-The number of nursing allowance recipients simulated for income reference year 2015 is slightly oversimulated with ratio of 104% of the number reported in official statistics.
-The ratio for 2016 is 99%.
-The slight oversimulation of number of nursing allowance recipients in 2015 might be explained by the fact that this allowance is partially simulated based on the declaration of take-up in the data.
+The number of nursing allowance recipients simulated for income reference year 2014 is oversimulated with ratio of 123% of the number reported in official statistics.
+Ratio for 2015 is 116%, while for 2015 itis 111%.
+Oversimulation of nursing allowance recipients number for years 2015-2016 might be explained by the fact that this allowance is partially simulated based on declaration of take-up in data.
 Changes in nursing allowance granting rules that were introduced in 2013 led to a fall in the number of nursing allowance recipients in 2014.
-The accuracy of the simulation has greatly improves since last year's report, as the effect of these reforms is increasingly reflected in the simulated data.
+The accuracy of simulated aggregated value of nursing allowance account for 168% of the benchmark value from 2014.
+For years 2015-2016 oversimulation of aggregated values is lower and it reaches between 117% of benchmark from 2015 and 112% of value reported for 2065.
+Oversimulation of nursing allowance aggregated values for years 2014-2016 is linked to oversimulation of number of recipients of this allowance in those years.